Explore Cuba Like a Pro: Your 2026 Travel Budget Guide

 Within Havana, your options are a little broader:

-- Metro taxis: These yellow (mini)buses have set routes but no set timetable.
+• Metro taxis: These yellow (mini)buses have set routes but no set timetable.
 They leave their starting point when they are full and stop at designated stops to drop people off or let people on if there is space.
 Metro taxis cost CUP5 per person per section travelled.
 Check the sign outside the bus to see which section you’re getting off in and pay accordingly.

-- Private taxis: Widely available, and easy to book via the La Nave app (Cuba’s version of Uber).
+• Private taxis: Widely available, and easy to book via the La Nave app (Cuba’s version of Uber).
 You’ll need a Cuban mobile number to use the app (which you get if you buy a physical SIM card – more on that below).
 However, unlike Uber, you pay your driver in cash (CUP) upon drop-off.

-- Public ferry: If you want to cross Havana Harbour to visit sites in Casablanca or Regla, you can take the public ferry from the wharf at Parque Aracelo Iglesias [Google Maps location].
+• Public ferry: If you want to cross Havana Harbour to visit sites in Casablanca or Regla, you can take the public ferry from the wharf at Parque Aracelo Iglesias [Google Maps location].
 Check the direction before you board, as the ferry alternates between Casablanca and Regla (servicing each once an hour).
 A ferry ride costs CUP2 per person – you pay cash as you board.

-In Havana, we mostly walked between Habana Vieja, Habana Centro, and Vedado, but we used all of the above for trips to other parts of the city (and for our trip from the airport).
+In Havana, we mostly walked between Habana Vieja, Habana Centro, and Vedado, but we used all of the above for trips to other parts of the city (and for our trip to and from the airport).

 In Havana, metro taxis are a good alternative to (often unreliable) guaguas and (more expensive) private taxis